webcaetano/webcaetano.github.io/src/posts/about.md

 title: About
 header -->

 Hi!
-I'm 26 years old and i'm an independent Game Developer :space_invader: <br>
+I'm 26 years old and i'm an Indie Game Developer :space_invader: <br>
 Glad to have you spend a short time with me.

-I'm an enthusiastic about gaming developing, really enjoy and have fun in doing it. <br>
+I'm an enthusiastic about gaming developing, really enjoy and have fun in doing it.<br>

 During 2008 to 2013 i have been working in my own browser-based game as standalone. <br>
 The game called **Brgol** *(google it, there's many images from fan-blogs)*. <br>